 The WHS Accreditation Scheme is designed to improve health and safety in the building and construction industry.

-To be accredited by the Federal Safety Commissioner (FSC), builders must have rigorous safety management systems in place and demonstrate that they are being implemented and followed on-site.
-This means that accredited builders have higher safety management standards and systems and undergo more rigorous auditing than they would otherwise.
+In order to get accredited by the Federal Safety Commissioner (FSC), a builder must have a work health and safety management system in place that meets the FSC Audit Criteria and demonstrate that it is being implemented and followed on-site.
+As a result, accredited builders have higher quality safety systems and undergo regular FSC audits to ensure their compliance with the Scheme’s requirements.
 It also means that the FSC has certified the builder's safety management system as meeting the requirements of the Scheme and as such, they can tender for Australian Government projects.

-While the Scheme prescribes a range of criteria that accredited builders must meet, compliance with these requirements can be achieved through different approaches and processes.
+While the Scheme prescribes a range of criteria that accredited builders must meet, compliance with these requirements can be achieved through different approaches and processes depending on the type of works and projects the builder is the head contractor for.

 Applicants must satisfy the following criteria to obtain accreditation: